cloud-coder/cascon-2019-openshift/template-lab.md

 `oc process -f cascon-oc-tmpl.template.yaml | less`

-We can either direct the output of the processing to a file or to an `oc new-app` command in one go, to create the resrouces.
+We can either direct the output of the processing to a file or to an `oc new-app` command in one go, to create the resources.
 It is also possible to create the template in the *openshift* project/namespace and allow others to use the same template to create a similar application.